-10th Mountain Medicine Course
+10th Mountain Wilderness First Aid Course

-10th Mountain Medicine Course
+10th Mountain Wilderness First Aid Course

 Whether a veteran of backcountry adventure or a first timer, preparation is the key to a successful hut trip.
 As a service to our members and guests, the 10th Mountain Division Hut Association has partnered with the University of Colorado School of Medicine’s Wilderness & Environmental Medicine program to offer a tailor-made course in backcountry first aid, specific to the high altitude winter environment of Colorado.

-Earn a Wilderness First Aid (WFA) Certificate!
+- Earn a Wilderness First Aid (WFA) Certificate!

 Suitability & Requirements

 Note: Suitability for class at Anschutz Campus is a 1 physical challenge rating.
 Suitability for class at the 10th Mtn Hut Division is a 3 physical challenge rating.
 No previous experience necessary.
 Ages 14 & up welcome.

 The course is equivalent to a 16-hour Wilderness First Aid Course, but contextualized for 10th Mountain Hut travel and extreme winter adventure, including:

 - Navigation & lost persons.

 Expert faculty from the CU School of Medicine will teach through a combination of lectures and hands-on practical skills, and participants will receive a certificate from the School of Medicine attesting to a WFA in the 10th Mountain Medicine Course.